 Diagnostic Display Error Description Cause of Error and Appropriate Action then Emitter Error This error can occur either due to excessive electrical noise or due to an internal failure.
 Reset the emitter by cycling power to the emitter (see Section 4.3.2).
 If the error clears, perform a Daily Checkout procedure (Section 6.3) and if OK, resume operation.
 If the System fails the Daily Checkout procedure, replace the emitter.
-If the error continues, check the ground connection (pin 5).
-If the sensor has a good earth ground connection to pin 5, check for electrical noise (see Section 5.3).
+If the error continues, check the ground connection (see Section 2.3).
+If the sensor has a good earth ground connection, check for electrical noise (see Section 5.3).
 If the error continues, replace the emitter. then Excessive Noise Error This error can occur due to excessive electrical noise.
 Reset the emitter by cycling power to the emitter (see Section 4.3.2).
 If the error clears, perform a Daily Checkout procedure (Section 6.3) and if OK, resume operation.
 If the System fails the Daily Checkout procedure, replace the emitter.
-If the error continues, check the ground connection (pin 5).
-If the sensor has a good earth ground connection to pin 5, check for electrical noise (see Section 5.3).
+If the error continues, check the ground connection (see Section 2.3).
+If the sensor has a good earth ground connection, check for electrical noise (see Section 5.3).
 If the error continues, replace the emitter.